Why do our expectations for our children so often fall short of what they deserve?

 We live in a time where mounting expectations have the potential to break children.
 With the fast pace of life, and the need for academic survival, so many of our kids are developing an ego-centric, me-before-you attitude for their own self preservation.
 They learn to think of themselves, their homework, the amount of goals they score in their soccer game, and they often think of themselves at the expense of others.

 It’s a multifaceted societal and parental conundrum.
-One that I believe can be bettered through the development of authentic connections.
-What if we as a whole focused on supporting one another and building a collective.
-We as parents are forgetting to hold our kids to higher standards when it comes to the virtues that impact relationships and others- character, integrity, empathy and altruism.
-Empathy being the keyword here.
+One that I believe can be bettered through the development of authentic connections and a focus on mutual support.
+What if we as a whole focused on supporting one another and building a collective?
+The current mindset often encourages individuals to focus on personal achievement, sometimes at the expense of community and understanding.
+As parents, we tend to overlook the importance of instilling virtues in our children that impact their relationships and their connection with others—virtues like character, integrity, empathy, and altruism.
+Empathy is the keyword here.

 Written by Dr. Surina Mazzola